projects, water science

 Bioprospecting for marine compounds along Panama’s coasts is currently underway to develop new alternative medications.
 Panama’s location on both the Atlantic and Pacific Ocean makes the country a hotspot for unique marine chemicals that could be used to treat neglected diseases such as cancer.

 The Panama International Cooperative Biodiversity Group (Panama ICBG) is a program funded by the U.S. government through the National Institute of Health and the National Science Foundation.
-The program began in 1998, initiated by Professor Phyllis Coley and her husband.
-In a telephone interview, Professor Coley told WaterWideWeb, “We saw that there should be a link between drug discovery in nature and conserving nature.”
+The program began in 1998, by Professor Phyllis Coley and her husband.
+In a telephone interview, Coley told WaterWideWeb, “We saw that there should be a link between drug discovery in nature and conserving nature.”

 Since then, the program has evolved from a focus on terrestrial plants to a comprehensive laboratory that includes testing compounds found in marine environments.
 “Philosophically, nations with high biodiversity need to see some benefit to programs that are working to conserve their environments.
 We had to come up with a model where host countries would get immediate benefit which would motivate them to protect endangered areas,” continued Coley.

 Marcy Balunas, assistant professor of medical chemistry at the University of Connecticut, worked in Panama for three years collecting and testing compounds found in marine bacteria.
-Balunas told WaterWideWeb, “If we lose biodiversity in marine environments, we could lose the capacity to find new drugs.”
+Balunas told WaterWideWeb, “If we lose biodiversity in marine environments, we could lose capacity to find new drugs.”

-The work of Panama ICBG and other programs like it are ensuring that humankind lives in relative harmony with nature in multiple capacities.
+The work of Panama ICBG and other programs like it, are ensuring that humankind lives in relative harmony with nature in multiple capacities.
 “There are drugs out there from the ocean already.
 The goal is to find new medicines to treat diseases that either aren’t well studied or that don’t have good treatment options,” explained Balunas.

 Immediate and long term benefits to Panama are seen on the economic, infrastructural and environmental level due to the framework of the Panama ICBG program.
 Scientists on the project are investing in capacity building, and Panama can now boast of its drug discovery program that is internationally recognized.
 Fortuitously, efforts to preserve nature are in effect promoting development through skills building, providing jobs, and advancing Panama’s environmental and scientific agenda.